seamplex/suncae/README.md

 SunCAE is a web-based front end and a cloud-based back end to perform finite-element calculations directly on the browser.

  * The front end is an HTML client with plain vanilla javascript code (i.e. no Angular, no React, not even jQuery) that provide interactivity by sending JSON-based AJAX request to the server backe end.
- * The back end is written in PHP and responds to the client requests by creating the necesary files, executing the necesary binaries and returning back 3D data to the client.
+ * The back end is written in PHP and responds to the client requests by creating the input files, executing the appropriate binaries and returning back 3D data to the client.

-Both fron end and back ends are free software, released under the terms of the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html).
-See [licensing](#licensing) below for more information.
+Both front end and back ends are free software, released under the terms of the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html).
+See the [licenses table](LICENSES.md) and [licensing details](#licensing) below for more information.

 ## Why